-Trust*, exchange, acceptance and –in many cases- silence, have never been so needed as essential tools for innovating within the own institutions and from individual attitude, strenght and passion for change.
+Trust*, exchange, acceptance and –in many cases- silence, have never been so needed as essential tools for innovating within the own institutions and from individual attitude, strength and passion for change.

 Peace initiatives at all levels must create mechanisms that assure that open processes are monitoring and any trace of hate is stopped and managed.
-There is a very important work of facilitation towards create a peace atmosphere and we must be warriors of defending spaces dedicated to build peace.
-Institutions tend to trust and accept “internal wars” as part of their own challenges but if there goal is building peace, there is a higher and most ambitious goal that they must fulfilled: a careful selection of people including those participating in Forums.
+There is a very important work of facilitation towards creating a peaceful atmosphere and we must be warriors of defending spaces dedicated to building peace.
+Institutions tend to trust and accept “internal wars” as part of their own challenges but if their goal is building peace, there is a higher and most ambitious goal that they must fulfil: a careful selection of people including those participating in Forums.

 As Carl Stauffer (Academic Director of Caux Scholars Program) mentioned “ we have to name the violence that is within, in our structures, institutions,….”,